borninthedark/terok-noir/content/tech/web/hugo-boss-2.md

 summary = 'Docker + Hugo: Absolutely Stylish'
 +++

 Greetings!
 Today, I shall guide you through the delicate art of creating a Hugo application and running it within a Docker container.
-While some might find such endeavors purely technical, I prefer to think of it as using hugo to weave a digital tapestry.
+While some might find such endeavors purely technical, I prefer to think of it as using Hugo to weave a digital tapestry.

 Shall we begin?

 ---